nathanvilliger/interview_simulator/README.md

 in the same directory as this script.
 See the [ChatGPT API documentation](https://platform.openai.com/docs/quickstart?context=python) for more information about how to set up an API key.

 Good luck!

+## Usage

+Simply run `python simulate.py` from the command line to enter the simulator.

+To dos:

+- Add more to the lists of predefined questions.